tomhaber/tomhaber.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Statistical modelling and computational science
+- Combination of machine learning and statistical/physical modelling
-- High-performance Computing
+- High-performance parallel algorithms
-- Computational Science
-- Machine Learning
+- Programming languages for high-performance computing

 # Education to show in About widget
 education: